Then and Now: Architecture at a Glance in Sarasota County

 Throughout its history, the architecture of Sarasota has been defined primarily by its environment—and as the city moves into the future, designers and developers continue to prioritize the semitropical climate, coastal breezes, and Florida sunshine.

-Among the newest structures to emerge in Sarasota's cutting-edge contemporary architecture scene is AIA Florida/Caribbean Gold Medalist Sarasota architect, Guy Peterson's Elling Eide Center Research Library, housing one of the largest collections of classical Chinese literature and rare manuscripts in the United States.
+Another notable structure to emerge in Sarasota's cutting-edge contemporary architecture scene is AIA Florida/Caribbean Gold Medalist Sarasota architect, Guy Peterson's Elling Eide Center Research Library, housing one of the largest collections of classical Chinese literature and rare manuscripts in the United States.
 The structure features geometric, clean lines in a nod to modernism, but is rooted in the Old Florida terrain of Little Sarasota Bay, with coastal landscaping elements at its forefront.
-The library opened in fall, 2016.

-From rustic wood frame vernacular to sleek modern monoliths—with lots of Mediterranean-inspired seaside villas in between—Sarasota's architectural landscape is as fascinating as it is diverse.
+From rustic wood frame vernacular to sleek modern monoliths—with many Mediterranean-inspired seaside villas in between—Sarasota's architectural landscape is as fascinating as it is diverse.